Green Schools Newpark has been active since 2013. In that time we have been

 The Green Schools committee make up the core of Green Schools Newpark.
 Students

-from all years meet in G8 every lunchtime on Monday and anyone is welcome to join at any
+from all years meet in G8 every lunchtime on Fridays and anyone is welcome to join at any

 time.
 Here they discuss current projects being undertaken as well as how to progress in the future.